-KAlgebra is a simple graphing calculator for Linux.
-It is a good replacement to using an actual graphing calculator.
+KAlgebra is a simple computer algebra system and graphing calculator for Linux.
+The 2D and 3D plotting is excellent and a replacement to using an actual graphing calculator.
 I find it useful to plot functions instead of using SageMath, which can be an overkill for just plotting.

 - It can be installed easily from Ubuntu repositories:

 - You can see 4 tabs in KAlgebra: calculator, 2D graph, 3D graph and dictionary.

 Calculator: Type any function here to simplify or solve it.
 For functions with one variable, KAlgebra gives a Plot 2D link after you press Enter.
 Clicking it takes you to the 2D Graph tab which renders the 2D plot of the function.
 Similarly, if you enter a function with two variables, it gives a Plot 3D link that takes you to rendering of its 3D plot in the 3D Graph tab.